 Statutes prescribe and restrict the terms of a contract where the general public is affected.
 The terms of an insurance contract that protect a common carrier are controlled by statute in order to safeguard the public by guaranteeing that there will be financial resources available in the event of an accident.
 You also have to be vigilant when dealing with utilities, government bodies (permits) and shipping as you don’t want a costly surprise.
 Its a matter of asking questions in the planning stage to make sure you have your costs covered.

 The courts may not create or modify a contract for the parties.
 When the parties have no express or implied agreement on the essential terms of a contract, there is no contract.
 Courts are only empowered to enforce contracts, not to write them, for the parties.
 A contract, in order to be enforceable, must be valid.
 The function of the court is to enforce agreements only if they exist and not to create them through the imposition of such terms as the court considers reasonable.
-A very detailed explanation of contracts is covered in George Mercier’s “INVISIBLE CONTRACTS.”
+A very detailed explanation of contracts is covered in George Mercier’s excellent coverage of “INVISIBLE CONTRACTS.”

 It is the policy of the law to encourage the formation of contracts between competent parties for lawful objectives.
 As a general rule, contracts by competent persons, equitably made, are valid and enforceable.
 Parties to a contract are bound by the terms to which they have agreed, usually even if the contract appears to be improvident or a bad bargain, as long as it did not result from Fraud, duress, or Undue Influence.